Felipe Alou: Coaching and managerial career

+Montreal Expos (1979–1980, 1984, 1992–2001)

 After the end of his playing career, Alou joined the Montreal Expos organization in 1976, becoming a batting coach and a minor league manager.
 The Giants offered him the manager's spot in 1985, but he remained with the Expos out of loyalty.

 On May 22, 1992, he was promoted from bench coach to field manager of the Expos, becoming the first Dominican-born manager in MLB history.

 The team was developing a core of young talent during this period, including Larry Walker, John Wetteland, Delino DeShields and Alou's own son, Moisés.
 In 1994 the Expos had the best record in the major leagues until the mid-August strike that ended up cancelling the entire postseason, thereby denying them a chance to get to their first World Series, and ownership soon began dealing all their young talent to cut payroll.
 Alou was named the NL Manager of the Year.
 The Los Angeles Dodgers tried to lure him away in 1998, but he declined to leave Montreal and eventually became the most successful manager in team history.

 Despite Alou's popularity in Montreal, the Expos' lackluster record after 1994 eventually led to his dismissal by new owner Jeffrey Loria, who replaced him with Jeff Torborg during the 2001 season.
 Several teams tried to lure him out of retirement, including the Boston Red Sox, but he would not budge.

+Detroit Tigers (2002)

-He finally agreed to serve a single year as the bench coach for Detroit Tigers rookie manager Luis Pujols (2002).
+Alou finally agreed to serve a single year as the bench coach for Detroit Tigers rookie manager Luis Pujols (2002).

+San Francisco Giants (2003–2006)

 Prior to the 2003 season, Alou was named manager of the Giants, the team where he began his professional baseball career, replacing Dusty Baker who had left to manage the Chicago Cubs.
 In his first season in San Francisco, he won a hundred games and managed the Giants into the playoffs, but they fell to the Florida Marlins in the NL Division Series in 4 games; the Marlins went on to win their second World Series in seven years.

 In 2005, the Giants signed Moisés Alou to a one-year contract with an option for the 2006 season, reuniting him professionally with his father after seven seasons apart.
 On July 3, 2006, Alou won his 1,000th game as a manager, winning against the Colorado Rockies 9–6.
 He retired as Giants' manager after the 2006 season.
 Since 2007, he has remained with the Giants organization as a special assistant to the general manager.

 Alou managed the Dominican Republic national team at the 2009 World Baseball Classic.
 He was hampered by the absence of several star players, such as Alex Rodriguez, Adrián Beltré, and Albert Pujols, who either withdrew or were not given permission to join the team.
 The Dominican Republic saw a disappointing 1–2 run and was eliminated from the tournament by the Netherlands.